 Hènna Zàmùṛd Butt

-Henna Zamurd Butt is a scholar-artist and Assistant Professor at Columbia College Chicago.
-Her scholarship has addressed internet access, community networking, and internet management, combining ethnographic, participatory, and coalitional methods with curatorial and creative inquiry.
-She is the co-editor of Internet Decolonized with Professor Marianne Franklin (Oxford University Press), a collection of writing by activists, scholars and practitioners, due for release in 2026.
+Henna Zamurd Butt is a scholar-artist and Assistant Professor of Communication & Culture at Columbia College Chicago.
+Her scholarship has addressed internet access, community networking, and internet management, combining ethnographic, participatory, and coalitional methods with curatorial and creative inquiry whilst centering feminist and decolonizing theoretical approaches.

-Henna is the founder of Technē Studio, where she focuses on feminist and decolonizing approaches to research on media, craft, and sociotechnical systems.
+Technē Studio is the home for Henna’s research on media, craft, and sociotechnical systems.
 Her artistic practice spans DJing, ceramics, and printmaking, with a through line of embodied, relational, gestural, and ephemeral approaches to making.
+She is the co-editor of Internet Decolonized with Professor Marianne Franklin (Oxford University Press), a collection of writing by activists, scholars and practitioners, due for release in 2026.

 Learn about this site.